GHSVS-de/plg_system_characterscounterghsvs/README.md

 - After migration, all data entered in Joomla 3 is still in the database of Joomla 4.
 - However, data loss can occur for some fields when saving entries without adapting concerned data before.
 - However, some data are not visible in full length in Joomla 4 backend.
 How to adapt them without searching in database?
 - However, some data can't be adapted or copied because not visible anymore in Joomla's backend.
+How to see them and decide if still needed without searching in database before you save the concerned entry?

 #### The idea behind it is